 - Gluteal muscles – particularly your gluteus maximus – glutes for short and your main hip extender that you’re likely sitting on now

 - Hamstrings – the muscles on the back of your thigh that flex your knees and extend your hips

 - Quadriceps – located on the front of your thigh, this muscle extends your knee

 - Erector spinae – the muscles that make up your lower back

-- Core muscles – the muscles that encircle your midsection like a corset or weightlifting belt to support your spine
+- Core and abdominal muscles – the muscles that encircle your midsection like a corset or weightlifting belt to support your spine

 - Trapezius – the large trapezoid-shaped muscle that covers your upper back

 - Latissimus dorsi – wide, wing-like muscles on either side of your back